 The Community Forest is being managed to provide social, environmental and economic benefits to the community which it encompasses.
 As such, it is desirable to have the entire community informed about the activities conducted by the Community Forest.
-At a minimum, public meetings will occur twice annually to facilitate this dissemination of information.
+At a minimum, public meetings will occur twice annually to facilitate this dissemination of information (done/ongoing).
 Other methods of effectively and efficiently communicating the Community Forest's activities will be evaluated.
 Media such as newsletters, flyers and webpages may be used to continuously share information.
+Have good relationship with the media (local papers).
+Website is under development.